UTILITY BILL RATES INCREASES AS OF JULY 1, 2015

 Lake Oswego City Council, through the annual adoption of Master Fees and Charges, sets City utility rates.
 In reviewing your utility bill to understand how costs have changed, it helps to know what the typical single family home rate payer will see as an increase in a utility bill and how the bill has changed over time.

-Below are useful facts about rates, how they have changed over time and the impact on the Utility Bill and other information that has impacted rates for Water, Sewer, Street Maintenance, and Surface Water.
-There is also a very useful chart with actual dollar amount of the increases for each service, each year since the 2004/2005 Fiscal Year for the typical rate payer.
+Below are useful facts about rates, how they have changed over time and the impact on the Utility Bill and other information that has impacted rates for Water, Wastewater, Street Maintenance, and Surface Water.
+There is also a very useful chart, in the Master Fees and Charges booklet - Section 1, with the actual dollar amount of the increases for each service for the last few years for the typical rate payer.

 Useful Facts About Rates, Changes and Program Information

 The City of Lake Oswego supplies water to more than 36,000 customers through 250 miles of pipes, 13 pump stations and 16 water storage tanks.